Winter Storms and Floods

 During winter storm events only.
 Locations may change.
 Please bring your own shovel!

-- Kentfield: College of Marin parking lot #15 located off Kent Avenue at Hillside Avenue.
+- Kentfield: College of Marin parking lot #2 is located adjacent to SFDB, between Maple Ave and Elm Ave.
 (Kentfield and Greenbrae residents only)

 - Sandbagging techniques video